supercodingninja/AllGearEssential/README.md

 1. Ensure that your application includes the require dependacies, by typing the commnd in your integrated terminal "npm install inquirer".
 2. Create a .gitignore file and include node_modules/ and .DS_Store/ so that your node_modules directory isn't tracked or uploaded to GitHub.
 3. Run “node [fileName].js”
+4. Run "npm i."
+5. Run "npm start."
+6. Click on localHost, and view in browser.

 ## Usage Information
 ###### [Back to Table of Contents](#Table-of-Contents)